BenedictIrwin/OSM/README.md

 We will attempt to fill in the data matrix using some deep learning methods and provide this to the community.

-We *may* attempt to use the Alchemite method as described in this publication:
+We *may* attempt to use the method as described in this publication:
 Imputation of Assay Bioactivity Data Using Deep Learning
 T. M. Whitehead, B. W. J. Irwin, P. Hunt, M. D. Segall, and G. J. Conduit Journal of Chemical Information and Modeling 2019 59 (3), 1197-1204